scintill/qmiserial2qmuxd/README.md

 /dev/pts/5
 ```

-Give that printed path to your QMI tool:
+Give that printed path to your QMI tool (this example should show your phone number):
 ```
 $ sudo qmicli -d /dev/pts/5 --dms-get-msisdn
 [/dev/pts/5] Device MSISDN retrieved: